 • Short trip (less than 2 weeks): Prepaid SIM Card with a smaller data package is your best bet.
 Consider Orange Holiday Europe SIM offering 15GB or 20GB for 14 days.

 • Medium trip (2-3 weeks): eSIM with a moderate data package (20GB-30GB) offers convenience and flexibility.
-Orange Holiday ZEN eSIM provides 15GB and unlimited calls/SMS within Europe.

 • Long trip (3 weeks+): Negotiate with your home operator for roaming packages or consider local SIM cards for extended stays in specific EU countries.
 Orange offers various regional plans with longer validity.